torisan-unya/Agora-Supercluster/README.md

     *Keywords: Policy Engineering, AI Prompts.*

 6.  **[DRACO](https://github.com/torisan-unya/DRACO)**
-    **Strategic Command Center:** As the capstone of the ecosystem, DRACO acts as the ultimate decision-support system.
+    **Strategic Command Center（Intelligence Synthesis）:** As the capstone of the ecosystem, DRACO acts as the ultimate decision-support system.
 It deploys a team of specialized agents to synthesize vast, conflicting information from all other domains into clear, reliable intelligence, empowering the human to make critical decisions with confidence and responsibility.
     *Keywords: Decision Support, Agentic Synthesis, Predictive Coding.*

 ### Interconnections and Roadmap